 Each state sets tax rates, benefit levels, and trust fund balances based on that state's needs.
 Each state has its own benefit trust fund account within the U.S. Treasury.
 In Florida, the account is funded by a tax paid by employers.

 Florida assigns new employers an initial tax rate of 2.7%.
 This rate stays in effect for the first 10 quarters.
-At the end of this period, an employer has enough history to qualify for an experienced-based tax rate.
+At the end of this period, an employer has enough history to qualify for an experience-based tax rate.
 The formula for calculating the rate combines three major factors:

 Ideally, each employer would pay the exact amount of reemployment assistance benefits that are chargeable to his or her account.
 This is not possible because the maximum contribution rate is 5.4%, and sometimes benefit payments are not charged to a specific employer.
 These added costs are divided among all rated employers through the variable adjustment factor and the final adjustment factor.
 Each employer's contribution rate is his or her benefit cost, plus a share of unassigned costs.
 This keeps the reemployment assistance program solvent.

-Reemployment assistance helps cushion the impact of economic downturns on communities, states and the nation by providing temporary income for qualified, unemployed workers.
+Reemployment assistance helps cushion the impact of economic downturns on communities, states, and the nation by providing temporary income for qualified, unemployed workers.
 However, improper payment of benefits is a serious problem that has a financial impact on employers.